The hard Brexit mandate is tied entirely to the claims of Remain campaigners

 There was no mention of hard Brexit.

 Richard Douglas is a PhD student in the Politics Department at Goldsmiths, University of London.
 He has written for a number of publications, including Renewal, Open Democracy, and Political QuarterlyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.